Last updated on July 16th, 2023 at 12:17 pm

 - A baby tank should also be provided for children.

-- The constructional method and the specifications should be as requirements.
+- The construction method and the specifications should be as requirements.

 - The most important requirement of swimming in the pool is the filtration system, which re-circulates and filters the water.